 Full Form of INR – Indian Rupee

 The full form of INR stands for Indian Rupee.
-INR is the short term for Indian rupee which is the official currency for the country India, and its issue is regulated and controlled by the RBI or the Reserve Bank of India which also derives its role and functions in the currency management as per the Reserve Bank of India, 1934.
+INR is the short term for the Indian rupee, which is the official currency for the country India, and its issue is regulated and controlled by the RBI or the Reserve Bank of India, which also derives its role and functions in the currency management as per the Reserve Bank of India, 1934.

 Brief Explanation of INR

 INR is the official currency of India.
 Since 2010, INR is denominated by “₹” instead of “Rs.”
 D. Udaya Kumar designed the “₹” for INR.
 One INR is equal to 100 paise.
 One rupee coins are the lowest value that is used in the country.
 Reserve Bank of India or RBI takes care of the issuance of the currencies in India.

 Modern Coins and Bank Notes

 The RBI issues rupee coin in different metals for denominations like 50 paisa coin, 1 rupee coin, 2 rupee coin, 5 rupee coin, and 10 rupee coin.
 Most of these coins feature Ashoka, which happens to be the emblem of India.

 #2 – Bank Notes

 The RBI issued banknotes in denominations like one, two, five, ten, twenty, fifty, hundred, two hundred, five hundred and two thousand.
 All these denominations (except the one rupee note) feature Mahatma Gandhi’s portrait on the opposite side.
 The one rupee note bears a picture of the rupee coin.

 The different types of INR are mentioned below-

 - One Rupee Note